2024-25 Edition

 5. Presentation of a certificate of completion of the requirement at another California institution; or

-6. Completion at UCI or another U.S. institution of one year of college-level United States history with grades of C- or better, or one course in United States history and one in United States government with grades of C- or better.
+6. Completion at UCI or another U.S. institution of one year of college-level United States history with grades of C- or better or Pass, or one course in United States history and one in United States government with grades of C- or better or Pass.
 Acceptable UCI courses: United States history—HISTORY 40A, HISTORY 40B, HISTORY 40C; United States government— AP U.S. Government and Politics exam with a score of 4 or 5 or POL SCI 21A.

 UCI Requirements